 Composed Pipeline Type I Error Simulator

-Pipeline-level Type I error simulator for two-arm Phase II oncology designs that compose up to four adaptive mechanisms — historical borrowing (MAP prior), Bayesian sequential monitoring, sample-size re-estimation (SSR), and response-adaptive randomization (Thompson Sampling).
-The engine is a Python port of the canonical R reference implementation underlying Qian (2026, JSM); the calculator page ships one-click presets that reproduce the paper's headline numbers and decompose the super-additive interaction between prior–data conflict and time trends.
+Pipeline-level Type I error simulator for two-arm Phase II oncology designs that combine four design components — historical borrowing (MAP prior) plus three adaptive mechanisms: Bayesian sequential monitoring, sample-size re-estimation (SSR), and response-adaptive randomization (Thompson Sampling).
+The engine is a Python port of the canonical R reference implementation underlying Qian (2026, JSM); the calculator page ships one-click presets that run the paper's composite-null sweep, its fixed-threshold ablations, and the departure × time-trend crossing.

 1. When to Use This Calculator

-Use this calculator whenever a Phase II design composes two or more of the following four mechanisms:
+Use this calculator to explore two-arm, binary-endpoint Phase II designs that combine two or more of the following supported design components:

 2. Design Class & Mechanisms